The impact of negative self talk

 I think most people have one – an inner critic who’s ready to comment on every little thing in a destructive, nagging and negative way.
 Once you’re aware of him or her then you’re on your way to disarming him – but you need to be vigilant.
 No doubt he’s been around a long time and is not about to give up easily!

-So, once you’re aware of your internal voice the next thing to do is to STOP.
+So, once you’re aware of that negative internal voice the next thing to do is to STOP.

 Yes, just stop!